GaijinEntertainment/daScript/modules/dasPEG/readme.rst

 Inspiration
 ~~~~~~~~~~~

-The creation of the das PEG parser generator was substantially influenced by
+The creation of the *das-PEG* parser generator was substantially influenced by
-Guido van Rossum's work on Python's pegen library.
+Guido van Rossum's work on Python's *pegen* library.
 His series of detailed
-articles on the internal mechanics of PEG parser generators provided a
+articles on the internal mechanics of PEG parser generators provided a nice
-blueprint for generating high-performance parsers, which the das PEG library
+blueprint for generating parsers.
+Another thanks goes to the excellent reification
-strives to replicate.
+capabilities of dascript – the integration between the generator and the
+generating program has never been so tight!